 The Roanoke Valley Resource Authority (Authority) was established on October 23, 1991, as a tax exempt political subdivision within the Commonwealth of Virginia to acquire and construct a regional sanitary landfill and waste collection and transfer station with related treatment facilities.
-The charter members are the City of Roanoke (City), County of Roanoke (County)

-and the Town of Vinton (Town).
+The charter members are the City of Roanoke, County of Roanoke, and the Town of Vinton.
 The Authority began its operations in 1993.
+The City of Salem joined July 1, 2016 and RVRA assumed ownership and operational control of Salem's transfer station on November 1, 2016.

-The Authority's Board of Directors consists of seven members; four are appointed by the County, two are appointed by the City and one is appointed by the Town.
+The Authority's Board of Directors consists of nine members; five are appointed by Roanoke County, two are appointed by Roanoke City, one is appointed by Salem City, and one is appointed by the Town of Vinton.
 Each member is appointed for a four year term.
 Regular meetings of the Board of Directors are normally held monthly.